 It’s not easy since this is an unfamiliar emotion that has only been felt a couple of times in my life.
 I felt denial, I skipped the anger and went straight to bargaining.
 It was weird since I knew I couldn’t bring him back.

 Since I have stopped production due to this tragedy, I have had time to reflect.
 I have given myself space to go through each emotion.
 I knew I didn’t want to retreat back and wish it away.
 Denying my emotions surrounding this loss would just create unhealthy patterns.
 I knew better.
-How we respond to grief and why can be unproductive.
-But I wanted to deal with this grief head-on.
+How and why we respond to grief can sometimes be unproductive.
+But I didn’t want that, I wanted to deal with this grief head-on.

 This has brought up some stories from my younger years and I am working through everything.